wwlpublish/learn-m365-pr-auto-sync-back-test/learn-m365-pr/wwl/troubleshoot-federation-issues/includes/1-introduction.md

-You work for an enterprise-level organization.
-Most users in your organization have upgraded to Microsoft Teams, but some still use Skype for Business for their meetings and communication.
-Although your organization has a programme to migrate all users to Teams, until everyone has upgraded you must manage issues that arise from using both systems.
+You work for a large organization where employees in your organization have upgraded to Microsoft Teams.
+Some employees still use Skype for Business for their meetings and communication.
+Your organization has a program to migrate all users to Teams but until everyone has upgraded, you must manage issues that arise from using both systems.

-In this module we will discuss federation and interoperability between Teams and Skype for Business.
+In this module, we will discuss federation and interoperability between Teams and Skype for Business.

 **Federation** is the term used for communicating with users outside of your organization using Skype for Business or Teams.